-Whenever I heard the word payasam, I was visualizing rice & lentil jaggery payasam aka anna payasam during my childhood days.
-It was a delicious staple dessert prepared in our family whether to treat our guests, or on our birthdays, on any festival, or simply to offer to deities at home on Fridays.
-However we gradually switched to other payasam made of rice adai, vermicelli (semiya), tapioca pearls (javvarisi), jackfruits, etc. Nevertheless we still follow the tradition of feeding our traditional dessert, anna payasam, to babies in front of the deities at home or in a temple when solid foods are introduced to them for the first time.
+Whenever I heard the word payasam, I was visualizing jaggery payasam (made using rice & lentil) aka anna payasam during my childhood days.
+It was a delicious staple dessert prepared in our family whether to treat our guests, or ourselves on our birthdays/ festivals, or simply to offer to deities at home on Fridays.
+However we gradually switched to other payasam made of rice adai, vermicelli (semiya), tapioca pearls (javvarisi), jackfruits, etc. Nevertheless we still follow the tradition of feeding the traditional anna payasam to babies in front of the deities at home or in a temple when solid foods are introduced to them for the first time.

-Anna payasam is prepared using rice, lentils, cane jaggery & dried ginger powder.
+Anna payasam is prepared using rice, lentils, jaggery & dried ginger powder.
 Initially, I assumed that anna payasam was chosen to feed the babies mainly because of the protein in lentils, but later I learnt that while taking lentils along with rice it provides a complete protein with all essential amino acids required for growth.
-It also offers essential minerals needed for the over all well being.
-Jaggery is one of the best alternatives for sugar and dried ginger aids in digesting protein in this payasam.
+It also offers essential minerals needed for the overall well being.
+Jaggery is added for being one of the best alternatives for sugar and ginger powder aids in digesting protein in this payasam.

 Let us look into the recipe for traditional anna payasam:

 Yields : 2 Ltrs.